 - For the City of San Diego coronavirus information, click here.

 Is there a self-quarantine requirement for people flying into San Diego?

 Please visit San Diego County's COVID-19 page on the latest travel guidance for our community.

 Do I have to have a negative COVID-19 test to fly?

-If you are traveling domestically, you are not required to provide proof of a negative COVID-19 test unless the destination requires it, and San Diego does not.
-If you are traveling internationally, the CDC requires passengers flying into the United States have proof of a recent negative COVID test, or that they’ve recovered from COVID, before flying.
+If you are traveling domestically, you are not required to provide proof of a negative COVID-19 test.
+If you are traveling internationally, the CDC requires passengers flying into the United States to have proof of a negative COVID test, or that they’ve recovered from COVID, provided to the airline one day before the flight departs.
 You can read more about the requirement here.
 We recommend checking with the city, county, and state as well as your airline for more information on what is required.